aces/Loris/docs/wiki/99 - Developers/Creating a Module.md

 #### Creating a patch

 The files referenced above will be run automatically for new LORIS installations.
-In addition to these files, you msut create a "patch" file that existing LORIS instances can run in order to use your new module.
+In addition to these files, you must create a "patch" file that existing LORIS instances can run in order to use your new module.

 Create a file `SQL/New_patches/$date_AddMyNewModule.sql`.
 This file should contain the same commands you added to `SQL/0000-00-01-Permission.sql` and `SQL/0000-00-02-Modules.sql`.